victinyGitHub/crosscoder-model-diff-replication/README.md

 It won't work out of the box, but hopefully it's pretty hackable.
 Some tips:
 * In `train.py` I just set the cfg by editing the code, rather than using command line arguments.
 You'll need to change the "wandb_entity" and "wandb_entity" in the cfg dict.
-* You'll need to create a checkpoints dir in `/workspace/crosscoder-model-diff-replication/checkpoints`.
+* You'll need to create a checkpoints dir in `/workspace/crosscoder-model-diff-replication/checkpoints` (or change this path in the code).
 I would sanity check this with a short test run to make sure your weights will be properly saved at the end of training.
 * We load training data from https://huggingface.co/datasets/ckkissane/pile-lmsys-mix-1m-tokenized-gemma-2 as a global tensor called all_tokens, and pass this to the Trainer in `train.py`.
 This is very hacky, but should be easy to swap out if needed.
 * In `buffer.py` we separately normalize both the base and chat activations such that they both have average norm sqrt(d_model).
 This should be handled for you during training, but note that you'll also need to normalize activations during analysis (or fold the normalization scaling factors into the crosscoder weights).